Information security policies

 63. ISO/IEC 27559:2022 is a framework for de-identification (anonymising) personal data.

-65. ISO/IEC 27561 will lay out a privacy engineering approach (dubbed ‘POMME’) to determine and satisfy privacy-related requirements.
+65. ISO/IEC 27561:2024 describes a privacy engineering approach (dubbed ‘POMME’) to determine and satisfy privacy-related functional requirements.

 66. ISO/IEC 27562 will offer privacy guidance for fintech (IT in the finance industry).